 C002 subjectField Restaurant Menus C002fr1 term pois chiches C002fr1 partOfSpeech noun C002en1 term garbanzo beans C002en1 partOfSpeech noun C002en2 term chick peas C002en2 partOfSpeech noun

 The first line specifies the field to which the terminology subject belongs.
 Notice the use of an ID begining with C (for “Concept”) and followed by a number.
 Notice also that the rest of the rows begin with the same sequence of characters in their ID’s.

-The rest of the rows have a language abreviation in their name, indicating that the data applies to a specific language.
-They also have numbers after the abreviation so that separate terms which point to the same concept and belong to the same language may be distinguished.
+The rest of the rows have a language abbreviation in their name, indicating that the data applies to a specific language.
+They also have numbers after the abbreviation so that separate terms which point to the same concept and belong to the same language may be distinguished.
 Here, the French term “pois chiches” can be either “garbanzo beans” or “chick peas” in English.